Powdery Mildew Diseases of Ornamental Plants

 The disease is easily recognizable as a white to gray powdery growth on leaves and sometimes stems and flowers.
 It is usually most severe on the tops of leaves, but can appear on the undersides as well.
 Mild cases of powdery mildew may have little or no affect on the plant other than diminishing its aesthetic value; on other instances, infected leaves may become distorted, discolored, and die prematurely.
 In general, powdery mildews have evolved to avoid killing their hosts because they need living plant tissue in order to survive.
 Symptoms and their severity depend upon the cultivar or species of host plant, the powdery mildew species, environmental conditions, and the age of plant tissue when it first became infected.
 Sedum develops brown scabby spots that can be mistaken for a leaf spot disease or spray injury.

-Powdery mildew diseases are caused by species of fungi such as Erisyphe, Leveillula, Microsphaera, Podosphaera, Odium, and Sphaerotheca.
-Each powdery mildew species is specialized to infect only hosts in one genus or one family; it is rare that more than one family is affected by a single species.
-Infection does not spread to species of plants in other plant families.
-Erisyphe has a wide host range and can infect many plants in the Asteraceae family, while Sphaerotheca pannosa var. rosae is confined to roses.
-Podosphaera xanthii infects Calibrachoa, Verbena, and petunia, and also infects cucurbits (pumpkins, squash, melon and cucumber), so it is important to avoid growing squash and cucumber transplants in the same greenhouse as susceptible verbena or calibrachoa.
+Powdery mildew diseases are caused by fungi in several genera, including Erisyphe, Leveillula, Golovinomyces, Podosphaera, and Sphaerotheca.
+Each genus contains several species.
+Most powdery mildew species are specialized to infect only hosts in one plant genus or one family; it is rare that more than one family is affected by a single species.
+For example, Erisyphe has a wide host range and can infect many plants in the Asteraceae family, while Sphaerotheca pannosa var. rosae is confined to roses.
+An exception to the rule is Podosphaera xanthii, which infects Calibrachoa, Verbena, and petunia, and also infects cucurbits (pumpkins, squash, melon and cucumber).
+In this case, it is important to avoid growing squash and cucumber transplants in the same greenhouse as susceptible verbena or calibrachoa.

 The distinctive whitish powder on leaves is composed of fine threads of fungal vegetative tissue (mycelium) and light colored mats of asexual spores (conidia).
 Some powdery mildews produce conidia on short, erect branches that resemble tiny chains, while others form threads so sparse that the mildew cannot be seen without the aid of a microscope.
 These spores are easily moved by air movement and water splash.
 Because powdery mildews are obligate parasites, they do not require plant stress or injury to infect plants.
 When spores land upon a susceptible host, they germinate and send a specialized feeding structure into the epidermis and obtain their nutrients from the plants.
 The infection process may take as little as 3 days or as long as 7 days.
 The pathogen survives in the greenhouse in weed hosts or on crops.
 Outdoors, the pathogen can overwinter as mycelium in infected plant parts or in resting structures (chasmothecia) produced by sexual means and visible as small, dark specks on dying leaves.